Tristaro/School-Work-2024-2025/Film/Group Project - Shot Breakdown.md

-Setting: Interior of John's moving car, same environment as Shots 1 and 3, but now the car is in motion.
+Setting: same environment as Shots 1 and 3, but now the car is in motion.
 Lighting: Still using natural daylight, diffused through the windshield and side windows.
 Lighting stays soft, no harsh shadows or strong contrast.
 Costume & Makeup: Same formal clothing as previous shots.
-Makeup remains subtle and realistic.

-Staging & Performance: John’s performance is restrained—he maintains a calm but focused demeanor.
-His eyes are locked forward, implying attention on the green car ahead.
-Slight steering movement or body adjustment may occur, but his posture stays composed.
+Staging & Performance: John maintains a calm but focused demeanor.
+His eyes are locked forward.

-Cinematography
 Shot Type: Medium close-up (similar to Shot 3), focused on John's face and upper torso.

 Exposure: Balanced, normal exposure.